fletcherg/litmos-client/README.md

 https://support.litmos.com/hc/en-us/articles/227734847-Retrieving-Your-API-Key

-The following example script will use the same information you use to log into Manage.

-The following example will let you login
+The following example will let you login:

 ```